evanklem/graffitiwall.io/README.md

-# inkwall.io
+# graffitiwall.io
-inkwall.io is a digital wall open to graffiti contributions from anyone. completely anonymous and self regulated, you may witness content you dislike in which case you should equip the white brush and paint something new over it!
+graffitiwall.io is a digital wall open to artistic contributions from anyone. completely anonymous and self regulated, you may witness content you dislike in which case you should equip the white brush and paint something new over it!